ProfBird/CS246-CourseMaterials/Labs/Lab1/Assignment1Instructions.md

 # Instructions for Assignment 1

-**CS246&mdash;System Design**
+**CS 246 System Design**

 ## Objective

-Evaluate a local organization (business, non-profit, club, etc.) to identify their potential business needs and write a proposal to develop software that will meet some of those needs.
+Evaluate a local organization (business, non-profit, club, etc.) to identify their potential business needs (problems) and write a proposal to develop software that will meet some of those needs.
 Here are some possibilities:

 - Enhance an existing web site, or develop a new one.
 Here are some possible purposes for a web site.
   - Sell products.